vishal69172/GreenKart/README.md

-# Greenkart - Hyperpure Clone
+# Greenkart

-A modern clone of the Hyperpure by Zomato website, built with React and Tailwind CSS.
+A modern grocery shopping platform built with React and Tailwind CSS.

 ## Features